Quantum optical coherence: From linear to nonlinear interferometers: Interferometers

 The subdivision into the three stages---generation, manipulation, and detection---in an interferometric setup is, in some ways, arbitrary.
-For example, it is not uncommon to consider the preparer as part of the state preparation and the analyser as part of the detection scheme \cite{SparaciariPRA2016}.
-For reasons that are later elucidated and that arise more critically in the case of nonlinear elements within the interferometer, arguably the most natural way to define the various elements are as follows: the source generation stage encompasses the elements after which we can say with certainty that our photons have been produced, while the detection stage is considered as any components situated behind the analyser, such as detectors.
+For example, it is not uncommon to consider the preparer as part of the state preparation and the analyzer as part of the detection scheme \cite{SparaciariPRA2016, WangPRA1991induced, ZouPRL1992observation, GraysonPRA1993interference, ZouPRA1993control}.
+For reasons that are later elucidated and that arise more critically in the case of nonlinear elements within the interferometer, arguably the most natural ways to define the various elements are as follows: the generation stage encompasses the elements after which we can say with certainty that our photons have been produced, while the detection stage is considered as any components situated behind the analyzer, such as detectors.
 Any components not involved in the photon generation and the detection then comprise the manipulation stage.

-The behaviour of these interferometeric systems is further dependent on the chosen input state and detection stage.
+The behavior of these interferometeric systems is further dependent on the chosen input state and detection stage.
 For the input state, one can consider, for example, coherent states, single-photon states, and even vacuum.
-For the detection stage, one can consider intensity monitoring and homodyne setups \cite{WisemanPRL1993quantum, IbnoussinaOL2020heterodyne}, single-photon detection schemes, such as bucket detection \cite{DevrelisAO1995,BraigAPB2003} and photon-number-resolved detection \cite{AchillesJMO2004photon}, and also more exotic schemes, such as coincidence \cite{HBT1956,HerzogPRL1994} and parity measurements \cite{ZhangPRA2019nonlinear}.
+For the detection stage, one can consider intensity monitoring and homodyne setups \cite{WisemanPRL1993quantum, IbnoussinaOL2020heterodyne}, single-photon detection schemes, such as temporal bucket detection which is defined as averaging of the photon flux over the measurement time \cite{DevrelisAO1995,BraigAPB2003} and photon-number-resolved detection \cite{AchillesJMO2004photon}, and also more exotic schemes, such as coincidence \cite{HBT1956,HerzogPRL1994} and parity measurements \cite{ZhangPRA2019nonlinear}.